matthew-larner/mqtt-blinds/README.md

 # MQTT Blinds
 A containerised app to control Acmeda/Dooya roller blinds via MQTT to be used with home automation like Home Assistant.

+## How it works
+This docker container communicates with motorised blinds via TCP commands.
+It supports 2-way communication (MQTT->TCP and TCP->MQTT).
+It will automatically create blinds/curtains in Home Assistant if you have [MQTT discovery enabled](https://www.home-assistant.io/docs/mqtt/discovery/).

 ## Setup Steps
 1. Create a [MQTT server](https://hub.docker.com/_/eclipse-mosquitto)
 2. Setup config file `configuration.yml` in `/config` directory (example below)